Curriculum Filter Results

 1824 Map of the St. Louis River Estuary

-This is a copy of the first map ever drawn of the St. Louis River Estuary.
+This is a copy of one of the first hand drawn maps of the St. Louis River Estuary.
 It was drawn by Admiral Henry Bayfield in 1824.
 Pay close attention to the inscription on the map.
+Curriculum download is a PDF version of the map.

 Downloads: